jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 }
 ```
-Execute `jerkar java#info` to see an abstract of the project setup.
+Execute `jeka java#info` to see an abstract of the project setup.

 ## Build your project

 1. Edit the Build.java source file above.
 For example, you can add compile dependencies.
-2. Just execute `jerkar clean java#pack` under the project base directory.
+2. Just execute `jeka clean java#pack` under the project base directory.
 This will compile, run test and package your project in a jar file.
 You can also lauch the `main` method from your IDE.

 ## Extra function

 If you want to create javadoc, jar sources and  jar tests or checksums :
-just execute `jerkar clean java#pack -java#pack.tests -java#pack.sources -java#pack.checksums=sha-256`.
+just execute `jeka clean java#pack -java#pack.tests -java#pack.sources -java#pack.checksums=sha-256`.

 Explanation  '-' prefix means that you want to set an option value.
 For example `-java#pack.sources` means that
 `JkPluginJava.pack.sources` will be injected the 'true' value.